Skip to Content

 You need around 2 teaspoons of spice in total.

-Cornstarch: This helps to thicken up the filling and make the texture of the pie just right.
+This helps to thicken up the filling and make the texture of the pie just right.

-Sugar: The recipe below uses a combination of soft brown sugar and granulated white sugar.
+The recipe below uses a combination of soft brown sugar and granulated white sugar.
 You can substitute one for the other, or use another kind of granulated sugar like coconut sugar if you like.

-Step 1: Use a sheet of premade pie crust pie crust to line an 8-inch pie pan.
+1. Prepare pie crust.
+Use a sheet of premade pie crust pie crust to line an 8-inch pie pan.
 You can press the edges into a scalloped pattern for decoration if you like.
 Place into the refrigerator for at least 20 minutes, while you prepare the pie filling.

-Step 2: Place all the filling ingredients into a large bowl and mix using a hand mixer or whisk until thoroughly combined.
+1. Make the filling.
+Place all the filling ingredients into a large bowl and mix using a hand mixer or whisk until thoroughly combined.

-Pumpkin pie filling ingredients in a glass mixing bowl.
+Blended filling in a glass bowl.

-Step 3: Preheat air fryer to 390°F/ 195°C before constructing the pie.
-While it is preheating, remove the refrigerated pie crust from the refrigerator (keep it in its pan), and lightly prick the base of the pie crust with a fork.
+2. Put the pie together.
+While the air fryer is preheating, remove the refrigerated pie crust from the refrigerator (keep it in its pan), and lightly prick the base of the pie crust with a fork.
 You just want to make light pricks in the pie crust, not go all the way through to the pan underneath.
+Pour the pie filling into the pie crust-lined pie pan.

-Pie crust in air fryer basket.
+Uncooked pie crust in air fryer basket.

-Pumpkin pie in air fryer basket.
+Uncooked pumpkin pie in air fryer basket.

-Step 5: Air fry the pumpkin pie at 390°F/ 195°C for 5 minutes.
-Then turn the temperature down to 320°F/ 160°C and air fry for a further 20-25 minutes.
+1. Air fry pumpkin pie.
+Air fry the pumpkin pie at 390°F/ 195°C for 5 minutes.
+Then turn the temperature down to 320°F/ 160°C and air fry for a further 20-25 minutes until done.

-The pumpkin pie is cooked when the filling is mostly set, with a slightly wobble in the center.
+2. The pumpkin pie is cooked when the filling is mostly set, with a slight wobble in the center.
 You can use an instant read thermometer to check the temperature in the center to ensure it is between 165-175°F (74-80°C).
 If it needs a bit longer air fry for additional 2-3 minute intervals until done.

 Air fried pumpkin pie in air fryer basket.

-Step 6: Carefully remove the pie from the air fryer and allow to cool before serving.
+1. Allow pumpkin pie to set: Carefully remove the pie from the air fryer and allow to cool before serving.
 If you want to serve it warm, allow it to fully cool (so it can set), then warm it up again in the air fryer for around 5 minutes.

 When it is cooked it should have reached 165-175°F in the center, and will be mostly set.
 Give the pie pan a slight shake and check for a small wobble right in the middle of the pie around 1 inch in diameter.
 Cook for additional 3-4 minute intervals until it is cooked.